Friday, December 21, 2018

 "It says, 'Danger, compression field failure imminent,'" Tempus reported.

 Tempus cleared his throat.
 He pulled out a Shock Ring, a lightning-emitting cypher.
-"You know, Jilly, this cypher holds quite a large charge, which can use to power up the core if we connect the blue anodes, and if this doesn't work, we can try and use the power source from Toorkman's emitter.
+"You know, Jilandri, this cypher holds quite a large charge, which can use to power up the core if we connect the blue anodes, and if this doesn't work, we can try and use the power source from Toorkmeyn's emitter.
 I've been carrying it since the Arechive and haven't found a use for it yet."

-Jilly nodded and took the Shock Ring.
+Jilandri nodded and took the Shock Ring.
 "Yes, I think that will be much better.
 Plus, the crystal alignment looks a lot more compatible."

 She got to work, diving into the guts of the device and tearing through it quickly and adeptly.
 Tempus leaned in, pointing with a rod to that casing misaligned, this micro-switch jammed, helping to guide the repairs.

 She got the Shock Ring seated and connected, but the cypher may have contained a bit too much power.
-With a sharp snap of electricity, the scope discharged the excess power in the form of arcs of artificial lightning, giving Tempus and Jilly a jolt.
+With a sharp snap of electricity, the scope discharged the excess power in the form of arcs of artificial lightning, giving Tempus and Jilandri a jolt.

-But after a moment, the warning letters disappeared and the scope sat quietly humming in standby mode.
+But after a moment, the warning letters disappeared, and the scope sat quietly humming in standby mode.
 Fixed.
 Like most ancient technology, it was almost supernaturally self-adapting to repairs.

-Jilly emerged from the tent.
+Jilandri emerged from the tent.
 "Fixed now.
 The replacement power source is bigger than the depleted one, so the panel in the back won't close.
 But the scope works.
 Curious to see what it does."

-Shirna the dancer was distracted by the approach of YimouZha, making his way through the crowd.
+Shirna the dancer was distracted by the approach of Yimoul-Za, making his way through the crowd.
 She tapped Vorg's elbow excitedly and pointed at the golthiar.
 "We've got some of those in the scope, haven't we?
 On setting two?"

 "I am a golthiar.
 What is this show?"
 He peered at them.